Chris-Luong/comp1531/tutorials/tut05/README.md

 Your tutor may provide you with a [hackmd.io](https://hackmd.io) file for everyone to edit together.

+> Examples include:
+>  * like/dislike
+>  * save button
+>  * subscribe button
+>  * viewing comments (notice how this loads after initial load?
+Implies API call)
+>  * posting comment

+> Ones that probably aren't routes include:
+>  * share
+>  * volume change
+>  * full screen

 2. Are there any considerations that need to be made when choosing how to breakup routes?

+> A balance in how much is captured in one route.
+For example, should the like/dislike be two routes or one?
+If they're functionally similar enough it can pay to have them in one route and just have a flag that differs them

 ## B. Writing a route